Time to Heal: A Meditation on Spontaneous Healing

 There comes a time when we know in our hearts that if we put any more energy into maintaining what has been, what we’ve been doing, and how we’ve been living, that it will come to naught.
 It will be energy wasted that could have been utilized to create something new.
 When it’s time to heal, we embrace the Creator Operator in our lives.
 And we allow ourselves to change.

 Kelly Turner, PhD, author or Radical Remission, has studied over 1,500 cases of medical remissions and spontaneous healings, identifying over a hundred changes people made.
-These seven came up in everyone’s list.
+These nine came up in everyone’s list.

 —Radically changing your diet.